-- 11. Our school's drinking water comes from: - (X) Municipal water source - () Well on school property - 12.
-Describe how the water source is protected from potential contaminants.
+11. Our school's drinking water comes from:

+- (X) Municipal water source - () Well on school property

+12. Describe how the water source is protected from potential contaminants.
 (50 word max) Monthly water samples are required within the building of all drinking and cooking water, and water is provided from a certified water source.
-Any potential water contaminants would be checked immediately through EPA, ADEM and district HAZ MAT services. - 13.
-Describe the program you have in place to control lead in drinking water.
+Any potential water contaminants would be checked immediately through EPA, ADEM and district HAZ MAT services.

+13. Describe the program you have in place to control lead in drinking water.
 (50 word max)

-Thorough checking and replacement infrastructure water supply lines have been replaced as necessary and all lines are monitored through systematic inspections and tests by the school district authorities.
-A professional relationship is maintained with the water supply service to assure quality control of water supply as well.
+Due to the age of the building, through checking and replacement infrastructure water supply lines have been replaced as necessary and all lines are monitored through systematic inspections and tests by the school district authorities.

 14. What percentage of the school grounds are devoted to ecologically beneficial uses?
-(50 word max) Approximately 75% of the school campus is open grassy areas for play or outdoor study.
-The campus has a large lightly wooden areas on the eastern perimeters, creating great outdoor shady areas for environmental study and additional outdoor physical education activities.
-Additionally the school is adjacent to a community maintained walking track and additional outdoor playground area.
+(50 word max) Approximately 65% of the school campus is open grassy areas for play.
+Another 5% is dedicated to classroom gardens.
+The campus has large wooden areas on the southern and western perimeters, creating great outdoor shady areas for environmental study and additional outdoor physical education activities.